ehuston/salesforce_stream/README.md

 node-streaming-socketio
 =======================

-Node.js demo that streams newly createed Account records in Salesforce.com to the browser using socket.io.
+Node demo that streams newly created Account records in Salesforce.com to the browser using socket.io.

 ### Node Module Dependencies

-These will be automatically installed when you use any of the above *npm* installation methods above.
+These will be automatically installed when you use the *npm* installation method below.

 1. [express](http://expressjs.com/) - framework
 2. [nforce](https://github.com/kevinohara80/nforce) - REST wrapper for force.com